 Am I eligible for the Standard Repayment Plan?

 Yes.
 Everyone is eligible for the Standard Repayment Plan.
-The real question is can you afford making the payments in a Standard Repayment Plan?
+The real question is can you afford to make the payments under a Standard Repayment Plan?

 And can you still live comfortably after you make your monthly payment?